Emerging TV Producers Program

 Selection Process

-Applications will be scored heavily on the strength and originality of the proposed project, on the applicant’s potential as an emerging producer or showrunner, and on the project’s suitability for the Canadian TV landscape.
+Applications will be scored heavily on the strength and originality of the proposed project, on the applicant’s potential and goals as an emerging producer, and on the project’s suitability for the Canadian TV landscape.
 The selection process will be influenced by the program’s intent to select a diverse group of participants, who are not all based in Vancouver.
+The jury will aim to select participants from all three provinces (BC, AB, YK).

 I have no previous experience as a producer.
 Can I apply?